mfsjr/manifold-dx/README.md

 - **testing** `npm test --runInBand REACT_APP_STATE_MUTATION_CHECKING=true`
   - `runInBand` since we need to have tests execute in order
   - and we want REACT_APP_STATE_MUTATION_CHECKING on when testing or debugging.
+    - this will also turn on state diff output, when mutations are detected

 ##### What's Next
 - npm naming is being worked out